S-YOU/dpdk/README.md

     Restart the guest VM

-  8. In the virtual machine make sure your environment has two Ethernet devices.
+  8. In the guest VM make sure your environment has two Ethernet devices.

     ```
     $ ip addr